Miranda (state): Diablos Danzantes de Yare

-The Diablos Danzantes de Yare is a religious festival celebrated in San Francisco de Yare, Miranda State (Venezuela), on Corpus Christi Day, carried out by the "Sociedades del Santísimo Sacramento".
+The Diablos Danzantes de Yare is a religious festival celebrated in San Francisco de Yare on Corpus Christi Day, carried out by the Sociedades del Santísimo Sacramento.
 The festival is a local version of the dancing devils of Corpus Christi.

 Its origin dates back to the 18th century, being this the oldest brotherhood in the American continent and the largest in the world.
 The fraternity of devils is divided into a hierarchical order, represented in their masks.

-Every Thursday of Corpus Christi (9 Thursdays after Holy Thursday) there is a ritual dance of the so-called dancing devils, where they worship the Blessed Sacrament of the Altar and celebrate the triumph of good over evil.
+Every Thursday of Corpus Christi (9 Thursdays after Holy Thursday) there is a ritual dance of the dancing devils, where they worship the Blessed Sacrament of the Altar and celebrate the triumph of good over evil.

 Festival of San Juan de Curiepe

-is an Afro-descendant celebration held in the town of Curiepe, in the State of Miranda in Venezuela.
+The Festival of San Juan de Curiepe is an Afro-descendant celebration held in the town of Curiepe.
 It commemorates the image of Saint John the Baptist, with a series of music and dance rituals that take place from midnight on June 23 to the evening of June 25th each year.
 San Juan is one of the festivities that gathers more devotees throughout the country, being the manifestation of Curiepe one of the best known in the nation.

 Parranda of San Pedro

-It is a popular and religious festivity that is celebrated every June 29 in the cities of Guatire and Guarenas in the State of Miranda, Venezuela.
+Parranda of San Pedro is a popular religious festivity that is celebrated every June 29 in the cities of Guatire and Guarenas.
 It has its origin in the Colonial Period.
-It consists of some parranderos, dressed in levita and pumpá (one of them carries the image of the saint, another carries a yellow and red flag) and accompanied by Cuatro and Maracas.
+It consists of some parranderos, dressed in levita and pumpá (one of them carries the image of the saint, another carries a yellow and red flag) and accompanied by Cuatro and maracas.
 The percussion is achieved with some pieces of animal leather tied to the feet like sandals (called cotizas).
-They are also accompanied by two impoverished children, dressed in a red and yellow suit (similar to harlequins), who are known as "tucusitos".
+They are also accompanied by two impoverished children, dressed in a red and yellow suit (similar to harlequins), who are known as tucusitos.